GitHub-Campus-Club-PSGCT/githeist-testimonials/tejas_testimony.md

 **DETECTIVE CHEN:** Did you look inside?

-**TEJAS:** Not until the next morning when all this started.
+**TEJAS:** Yes.
 Just his watch.
-Nothing important.

 **DETECTIVE CHEN:** Did you notice Kanishka doing anything unusual?

-**TEJAS:** *[pauses]* Well, she picked up this box from the CFO's desk.
-Empty box, as far as I could tell.

-**DETECTIVE CHEN:** What was unusual about that?

-**TEJAS:** The way she was carrying it.
+**TEJAS:** The way she was carrying the empty sweet box.
 Like it was... precious or something.
 But it looked empty to me.
 I don't know why she was being so careful with an empty box.

 **DETECTIVE CHEN:** Did you ask her about it?